djs/serialenum/README.md

 The `enumerate` method will return a list of serial ports or a blank list, if none are found.
 If serial ports could not be enumerated, it will return `None`.

+### Using command line script

+Script called serialenum can be used from command line

+    serialenum

+It prints out all found serial ports, one per line.

 ## Supported Platforms